cris-silva-s/-BrainStation-4D-Hackathon-with-Shutterstock-/README.md

 # BrainStation-4D-Hackathon-with-Shutterstock

-This script is used with shutterstocks API to output an image gallery that is specific for a combination of key words.
+This script is used to output an image gallery from Shutterstock that is specific for a combination of key words.

 1) Get the images associated with a combination of kewords.
 2) Rank of the most frequently occuring images is established.